-1. Required County Contributions - Fiscal Year Beginning October 1, 2016
+1. Computed Employer Contributions - Fiscal Year Beginning October 1, 2017

-The computed employer contributions are shown in the chart below.
+The computed employer contributions for each employment division are shown in the chart below.

-Computed Employer

-Division Contributions
+Division Computed Employer Contributions

 General \$ 0

 Command Officers 0

 Road Deputies 0

 Corrections Deputies 0

 Total \$ 0

 As of the valuation date, the Plan has a funding surplus which was used as a credit against County normal cost contributions, resulting in zero dollar County contributions for all of the employment groups.
-It is important to note, that once the funding surplus is depleted, County contributions will increase to normal cost contributions plus any UAL payments.
+It is important to note, that once the funding surplus is depleted, County contributions will increase to normal cost contributions plus any payments needed to finance unfunded actuarial accrued liabilities.